tyleraudino/tyleraudino/README.md

 - 👋 Hi, I’m Tyler Audino!
-- 👀 I’m a Junior Computer Science student at the University of Florida, with expected graduation in December 2025.
+- 👀 I’m a Senior Computer Science student at the University of Florida, with expected graduation in December 2025.
-- 👨🏻‍💻 I'm a former Application Development Intern at Florida Blue!
+- 👨🏻‍💻 I'm an Application Development Intern at Travel + Leisure!
 - 😝 I'm interested in data visualization, software engineering, AI, and human-computer-interaction.
-- 🌱 I’m currently learning Flutter & Dart!
+- 🌱 I’m currently learning C# and Blazor!
 - 📫 How to reach me: tyler.audino@ufl.edu or tyler.audino@gmail.com.

 <!---